LassoSoft/LassoGuide/source/language/types.rst

    define person->speak() => 'Hello, world!'

+.. _types-introspection-methods:

 Type/Object Introspection Methods
 =================================

 Lasso provides a number of methods that can be used to gain information about a type or object.
-These methods are summarized below.
+These methods are summarized below, and can be called by any type.

-.. type:: null

 .. member:: null->type()